Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: Related Work

 With the onset of instant messaging, we have observed significant advancements in sticker dataset retrieval.
 However, given the complexity and diversity of sticker tasks, existing datasets still represent only the tip of the iceberg.
-We broadly categorize these datasets into four groups: sticker dialogues, sticker sentiment analysis, basic sticker collections, and sticker queries.
+We broadly categorize these datasets into five groups: dialogues, sentiment, captions, multimedia and sticker queries.